Main content of the website

 Philosophy

-The purpose of social studies education is to prepare students to understand and accept the role that responsible citizens play in a democratic society.
-Students must be armed with the necessary skills, knowledge, values, and motivation to accept their role and be able to act on it in a constructive manner.
-Achieving this purpose requires that students understand the diversity and changing nature of the world and the many international issues presently confronting all global citizens.
+The purpose of social studies education is to prepare students to understand and embrace the role that responsible citizens play in a democratic society.
+Students must be armed with the necessary skills, knowledge, values, and motivation to implement their role and to act on it in a constructive manner.
+Achieving this purpose requires that students understand and appreciate diversity, evaluate multiple perspectives, and recognize the changing nature of the world confronting all global citizens.

 Social Studies Department Faculty